domodwyer/bloom2/README.md

 ## Serialisation

 Enable optional serialisation with the `serde` feature - disabled by default.

-Note that a default, derived [`Hash`] implementation is not considered portable but a hand-wrote implementation can be.
+Note that the use of the default `RandomHasher` yields a different bitmap that is not reusable in a different process; for serialised filters a different hasher should be used.
+By default, derived [`Hash`] implementation is not considered portable but a hand-wrote implementation can be.

 [`Hash`]: https://doc.rust-lang.org/stable/std/hash/trait.Hash.html#portability